‘Nature abhors a vacuum’,1 thus Aristotle’s negative and incomplete statement.

 If I’ve got an unresolved problem (experienced as a sort of black hole) I can do one of two things.
 Either I can try to resolve the problem, i.e. fill the black or grey hole and make it white or colourful.
 That takes time and energy, sometimes a lifetime.
 Or I can invent a fiction, i.e. a virtual reality, that purports to resolve my problem, sort of paper over the black hole with a smiley face.
 That fiction is useful, indeed expedient, hence sweet, in that the problem, having been resolved, I can get on with or improve my life.2

 There are fundamental problems, close to the human heart, which have so far evaded the humans’ capacity to resolve them.
-For instance, ‘How was the world created?’3, ‘What happens when I die?’, ‘What is an atom?’ (rather than a hadron)4, ‘What is space?’(to wit, ‘Is a vacuum full or empty?’5), ‘What is time?’6 There are, obviously, a zillion more questions.
+For instance, ‘How was the world created?’3, ‘What happens when I die?’, ‘What is an atom?’4, ‘What is space?’(to wit, ‘Is a vacuum full or empty?’5), ‘What is time?’6 There are, obviously, a zillion more questions.

 So what happens if there are unanswered questions?
-Enter the fantasist7 who invents an answer, that is to say, a fiction that satisfies ones needs, at least temporarily or culturally or scientifically and so return one to one’s comfort zone.8 A useful fiction, such as heaven, is simply a confidence trick.
+Enter the fantasist7 who invents an answer, that is to say, a fiction that satisfies ones needs, at least temporarily or culturally or scientifically and so return one to one’s comfort zone.8 A useful fiction, such as heaven, is simply a confidence trick, a little (or big) white lie that is intended to cover the cracks.

 A useful fiction, that is to say, a placebo, is true until proven otherwise.
-If everyone believes the fiction to be true, as happens within social or cultural or scientific echo-chambers,9 then everyone is happy,10 at least until some nasty twit comes along and proves otherwise.
+If everyone believes the fiction to be true, as happens within social, cultural, religious or scientific echo-chambers,9 then everyone is happy,10 at least until some nasty twit comes along and proves otherwise.

 However, since such fictions, i.e. confidence tricks, are fundamentally untrue, albeit useful, they are eventually reality tested and either a true fact or another fiction fills the vacuum and so again eliminates distress.10